Owen Hart: Various promotions (1989–1991)

 Shortly after WrestleMania, Hart left the WWF to tour the world both with and without the Blue Blazer gimmick.
 He also returned to Stampede, until it shut down in December 1989.
 In 1991, Hart lost the Blue Blazer mask in a mascara contra mascara match against Mexican wrestler El Canek, and would not utilize the gimmick again until 1998.

 He also returned to New Japan Pro-Wrestling (NJPW).
 In 1990 he went to Germany and worked Catch Wrestling Association.
+He also wrestled again in the UK, losing to Danny Boy Collins in Bath 1991 in a match for the World Middleweight championship, as well as wrestling in France on TV matches for Eurosport's New Catch program.

 Hart debuted in World Championship Wrestling's self-titled TV show on March 16, 1991, the first of five TV matches he competed in, all of which were against preliminary talent such as Mark Kyle.
 One of the bouts saw him team with Ricky Morton.
+He also teamed with Brian Pillman, getting several wins over The Freebirds.

-World Wrestling Federation (1991–1999)
+Return to WWF (1991–1999)

-The New Foundation; High Energy (1991–1993)
+The New Foundation and High Energy (1991–1993)

 Hart had been engaged in contract discussions with WCW but the deal was never struck, as Owen was not willing to move himself and his family to the company's headquarters in Atlanta.
 Instead, he signed with the WWF for a second time.
 In the WWF the popular Hart Foundation, composed of his brother Bret and real-life brother-in-law Jim Neidhart, had split up; Bret set out on a singles career while Neidhart was used sparingly.
 When Neidhart returned from a storyline injury, he joined Owen to form a team known as The New Foundation.
 Owen and Neidhart first feuded with the Beverly Brothers.
 They then had their only pay-per-view match at the Royal Rumble in January 1992 where they beat The Orient Express.
 Neidhart left the WWF shortly afterward, and Hart set out on a very short run as a singles wrestler, including a victorious match at WrestleMania VIII when he faced off against Skinner.
-Shortly after WrestleMania, Hart was teamed up with Koko B. Ware to form the duo known as High Energy.
+Shortly after WrestleMania, Hart was teamed up with Koko B. Ware (whom he had previously partnered while wrestling as the Blue Blazer) to form the duo known as High Energy.
 They had only one pay-per-view match as a team, at the Survivor Series where they lost to The Headshrinkers.
 The team was quietly dropped at the start of 1993 with Hart starting a singles career.
-Owen suffered a knee injury on March 9, 1993, in a match taped for Superstars, against Bam Bam Bigelow, which kept him sidelined for nearly two months.
+Owen suffered a knee injury on April 17, 1993, in a match taped for Superstars, against Bam Bam Bigelow, which kept him sidelined for nearly two months.